 Confederate officials had prepared for McClellan’s offensive.
 In 1861, Major General John Bankhead Magruder, commander of the Army of the Peninsula, began constructing defensive lines across the Virginia Peninsula.
 The mainline, known as the Warwick Line, connected Yorktown on the York River to the headwaters of the Warwick River and then extended southwest to the confluence of the Warwick and James Rivers.

 McClellan Orders a Siege

-As McClellan’s men began their advance up the peninsula on April 4, they soon encountered Rebel skirmishers who quickly fell back to the Warwick Line.
+As McClellan’s men began their advance up the peninsula on April 4, they soon encountered Confederate skirmishers who quickly fell back to the Warwick Line.
 Magruder had only 12,000 soldiers at his disposal to defend the line, which stretched for approximately twelve miles across the peninsula.
-When McClellan’s immense army could have overrun the Rebel defenses, Magruder’s creativity made up for his lack of manpower.
+When McClellan’s immense army could have overrun the Confederate defenses, Magruder’s creativity made up for his lack of manpower.
 As McClellan’s scouts watched, Magruder skillfully moved his men about, behind his defenses, creating the illusion that his force was much larger than it really was.
 The charade deceived McClellan into estimating the size of Magruder’s army to be over 40,000 soldiers.
-Magruder’s theatrics, combined with McClellan’s tentative nature, prompted the Union general to order his men to entrench and to prepare for a siege, rather than to overwhelm their adversaries.
+Magruder’s theatrics, combined with McClellan’s tentative nature, prompted the Union general to order his men to entrench and prepare for a siege, rather than to overwhelm their adversaries.

 As McClellan’s army dug in and constructed siege fortifications, Confederate officials began shifting soldiers from northern Virginia to the Virginia Peninsula.
 By late April, Confederate leaders merged the Army of the Peninsula into the Right Wing of the Army of Northern Virginia and General Joseph E. Johnston arrived to take command of the 56,000 troops that now stood between McClellan and Richmond.